Github-Workflow-Test-Org/vulnado-customworkflow1/README.md

 # Vulnado - Intentionally Vulnerable Java Application -invoke scan 17

-This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.s
+This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.